6 Easy Tricks to Cut Dog Nails

 It can easily result in a clipped quick, some blood, and the look of utter betrayal from your darling dog.

 With all of that being said, many people love this type of clipper.
-If you are going to go with one of these make sure what you buy is high quality, like this dog nail clipper that comes with a file, because it will be easier to use.
+If you are going to go with one of these make sure what you buy is high quality, like this dog nail clipper found on Amazon that comes with a file, because it will be easier to use.

 Guillotine Dog Nail Clippers